All Episodes Plain Text Favourite

 The Muslims don't.

-Unless unless they can read out Mohammed.
+Unless they can read out Muhammad.

 See, they have to sort of like take him out.

-He taught them vicious horrible things.
+He taught them vicious, horrible things.

 And he was a vicious, horrible person.

-Moses wasn't, and Jesus wasn't, and the great prophets of Judaism and Christianity weren't.
+And Moses wasn't, and Jesus wasn't, and the great prophets of Judaism and Christianity weren't.

-That's what he did.
+Sorry, that's what he did.

 Well, they have to do that.

-Looking at Ted, but I think he's looking at the game.
+I'm looking at Ted, but I think he's looking at the game.

 I'm looking at the game too.